julienrbrt/ut_bitinc_project/README.md

 ### Architechture

 * ```analysis``` contains the driver analysis.
 Graphs are built with R and the different metrics in Go.
 The template of the report is written in `.html`.
+The report are then converted to a .png thanks to `phantomjs`.
 * ```cmd``` are the commands accessible in `tx2db`
 * ```config```  are configuration files: please read [config/README.md](config/README.md).
 * ```txtango``` implements the TX-TANGO API